section-engineering-education/engineering-education/articles/cookie-token-auth/index.md

 4. The client needs to send a cookie on every request, even with the URLs that do not need authentication for access.

 ### Understanding Token-based authentication
 In token-based authentication, we store the user's state on the client.
 JSON Web Token(JWT) is an open standard [(RFC 7519)](https://tools.ietf.org/html/rfc7519) that defines a way of securely transmitting information between a client and a server as a JSON object.
 I will use tokens and JWT terms interchangeably in the article.
-Check [jwt.io](https://jwt.io) to parse the JWT tokens.
+The [jwt.io](https://jwt.io) website can be used to parse the JWT tokens information.

 The anatomy of a JWT token comprises three parts separated by dots(.).
 The three parts include the JWT header, the JWT payload, and its signature respectively (`header.payload.signature`).
 An example of a JWT token will look like: